|Born||In 60 AC|

 As a baby, Alyssa resembled her deceased sister Daenerys quite a lot, but this resemblance faded as Alyssa aged.
 She became long-faced and skinny.
 She had dirty blond tangled hair, without a trace of silver.
 She had mismatched eyes, one violet, the other green.
 She had big ears and a lopsided smile.
 At the age of six she broke her nose, which healed crooked.

 In her character, Alyssa took after her brother Baelon.
 As a child, she did not act like a girl.
 She would dress in boy's clothes whenever possible, and preferred to ride, climb, and duel with wooden swords over more lady-like activities, and shunned the company of girls.
-She had a warrior's hearth, according to Archmaester Gyldayn.
+She had a warrior's heart, according to Archmaester Gyldayn.
 As a child, she refused to eat porridge.

 Alyssa was strong, quick, and spirited.
 She loved to boast that she was "as bawdy a wench as any barmaid in King's Landing".